glowiak/batchbsd/README.txt

 I will stop developing strap,because is bugged and useless.
 Multipak is the future of BatchBSD packaging! (strap will be in BatchBSD FOREVER)

 In v18 I changed boot loader image :).

+For now v7 is no longer supproted, update to 18 or 8.